duanemalcolm/morphic/doc/mesher.rst

 .. warning::

     Morphic only supports one and two dimensional elements.
-Morphic can can support higher order elements but this is not fully implemented or throughly tested.
+Morphic can support some higher order elements but this is not fully implemented or throughly tested.

 ------------------